vilicvane/monoid-javacard/README.md

 type Response = {};
 ```

-> In case of Monoid Applet reinstallation, it loses the safe PIN.
-Setting safe PIN again (to either the same or a different PIN) will store the PIN in Monoid Applet (and essentially unlock the safe).
+> In case of Monoid Applet reinstallation resulting in its losing the safe PIN, setting safe PIN again (to either the same or a different PIN) will restore the safe PIN stored in Monoid Applet (thus "unlocking" the safe).

 #### `0x2F` System information